marcoramilli/malcontrol/README.md

 2. `cd malcontrol.git`
 3. `npm install`

-You need to configure the conf/configs.json file at your will
+You need to configure the conf/configs.json file at your will.
+For example you need to add your own mapbox key.
+MapBox Key are free (under specific conditions) please take a look to https://www.mapbox.com

 Now it's time to launch it !